-- I have provided a copy of documents showing citizenship or lawful 1. presence in the United States.
-(Such proof may be a Missouri driver's license, U.S. passport, birth certificate, or immigration documents).
-Note: If the applicant is an alien, verification of lawful presence must occur prior to receiving a public benefit.
-2. I do not have the above documents, but provide an affidavit (copy attached - see following page) which may allow for temporary 90-day qualification.
-I have provided a completed application for a birth certificate pending in 3. - the State of .
-Qualification must terminate upon receipt of the birth certificate or determination that a birth certificate does not exist because I am not a United States citizen.
+Options 1. presence in the United Statlicense, U.S. passport, birt documents showing citizenship or lawful tes.
+(Such proof may be a Missouri driver's h certificate, or immigration documents).
+Note verification of lawful presence must occur priorit.
+2. cuments, but provide an affidavit (copy age) which may allow for temporary 90-day 3.
+I have provided a completed application for a birth certificate pending in the State of Qualification must terminate upon receipt of the birth certificate or determination that a birth certificate does not exist because I am not a United States citizen.
+Applicant Date Printed Name